goyalgitesh/ResearchWorkWSN/README.md

 # ResearchWorkWSN
-Proposed algorithm for anomaly detection and data routing in WSN
+Proposed algorithm for anomaly detection and data routing in WSN.